noesispath/noesispath/README.md

 NoesisPath is an adaptive learning platform designed to go beyond static courses.
 It understands how you learn, not just what you learn, and dynamically adjusts your learning journey for maximum growth.

-Phase 1: An open source Ai-powered DSA coach that adapts to how you learn.
+Phase 1: An open source AI-powered DSA coach that adapts to how you learn.